Cambodia: PM's son Hun Manet appointed next ruler in royal formality

 Hun Manet, 45, who until recently was the commander of the Royal Cambodian Army, has long been groomed for the leadership role.

+The appointment of Hun Sen's son as prime minister follows a dynastic succession plan which had been signposted by the veteran strongman Hun Sen for several years.

+Hun Manet's new cabinet is also expected to include younger faces.
+Many of the men who rose with Hun Sen through the Khmer Rouge revolution and civil war of the 1970s and 80s also stepped down, in some cases handing their jobs to their own children.

-His father first flagged a transition in 2021, but until July it was unclear when the handover would occur.
+The transition was first flagged in 2021, but until July it was unclear when the handover would occur.

-However Hun Sen announced that he would step down just three days after the election.
+However, Hun Sen announced that he would step down just three days after the election.
 He is one of the world's longest-serving leaders, having ruled the Southeast Asian nation of 16 million people for nearly four decades.

 He said at the time he was resigning to ensure stability in Cambodia.